Nikkolas Smith

 Nikkolas Smith is an American contemporary artist, illustrator, and activist.
 He predominantly depicts African-American voices and has a focus on social justice in his works.
 His digital paintings are widely shared on social media and have been featured in Times Square, The Washington Post and The New York Times.

 Early life and education

 Nikkolas Smith was raised in Spring, Texas as the youngest of six children.
-He earned a master's degree in architecture from Hampton University in Virginia, where he drew political cartoons for the school's paper.
+He earned a master's degree in architecture from Hampton University in Virginia, where he drew political cartoons for the school's newspaper.
 After graduating, Smith moved to Los Angeles, where he worked as a Disney Imagineer until 2019.

 Art career

 Smith describes himself as an "artivist", combining activism within his artistic works.
 Smith's portfolio of artwork ranges in stylization from pop to impressionist, digitally painted on his iPad in Photoshop.
 His work is influenced by Nina Simone and Norman Rockwell.
 Smith began his Sunday Sketch series in 2013.
 He shares weekly Sunday sketches on his Twitter and Instagram channels; select images from this series were compiled into a book.

 Smith is an author and illustrator of children's picture books.
 He illustrated the picture book The 1619 Project: Born on the Water (2021), which was inspired by Nikole Hannah-Jones' The 1619 Project.
 Fast Company described Smith's illustrations as using African symbols, various color palettes, and carefully drawn facial expressions to show the humanity of the enslaved people.
 Born on the Water ranked number one on The New York Times Best Seller List Children's Picture Book category and was included on Time for Kids, Best Children's and YA book list published in 2021.
 Smith's paintings from the 2016 Summer Olympics in Brazil went viral on social media.
 Skyhorse Publishing offered him a book deal, which resulted in the 2016 book The Golden Girls of Rio.
 The Golden Girls of Rio was nominated for the 2017 NAACP Image Award for Outstanding Literary Work – Children.